Bobleyl/Bobleyl/README.md

 - 💬 Ask me about Bleyl Dev and Flutter
 - 📫 How to reach me: @BleylDev on Twitter or bleyldev@gmail.com
 - 📓 Trying to get better about public repos.
 Most of my work I keep private, but feel free to ask what I'm currently working on!
+- ✏️ If you have any Flutter App ideas be sure to contribute to my [flutter-app-ideas repository](https://github.com/Bobleyl/flutter-app-ideas)

 ![Github stats](https://github-readme-stats.vercel.app/api?username=Bobleyl&theme=algolia&show_icons=true&count_private=true)